 Vent sexing is another way to identify a bird's gender.
 Vent sexing requires manipulating the bird's vent by hand to observe the genitalia.
 Only a veterinarian or bird-handling professional should undertake vent sexing.

+If that doesn't work, ask your veterinarian.
 A sample of your bird's DNA can be used to determine whether the bird is male or female.
 DNA testing is by far the most reliable method for determining gender of young lovebirds.
 An experienced avian veterinarian can take the lead in DNA-testing your birds, or you can test from home using a kit you'll send to the manufacturer for testing.

 The lutino lovebird is a color variation of the peach-faced lovebird.
 It is considered a sex-linked mutation.
 The lutino mutation occurs when dark melanin pigment is absent from the bird.
 While the gene that causes lutino coloration is linked to the sex chromosomes, it is not exclusive to males or females and will not help you determine gender.
 Male and female lutino lovebirds are monomorphic.